 Interestingly, the precious metal was first transferred on coastal ships to Rio de Janeiro and from there on to Portugal.
 Apparently, the harbour wasn't suitable for larger sea-going vessels.
 The city briefly boomed again when the coffee trade picked up and again more recently thanks to sugar cane farming.
 Today tourism is Paraty’s major economic contributor.

-Capela de Santa Rita is the oldest church in Paraty.
+On our first day in town our guide took us for a brief walk through the town’s historical waterfront district.
+Perhaps the most memorable sight is Capela de Santa Rita, the oldest church in Paraty.
 This all-white structure, trimmed in yellow, was completed in 1722.
 This was the local church of the freed slaves and freemen, or former slaves.
 It reminded me of the Chapel of Nossa Senhora da Guia in Macau.
 Its white bell tower can be seen for miles and is instantly recognizable in promotional tourism images.

-The image above taken from the water line was captured with considerable care.
-I wanted to capture the spirit of the moment during our idyllic day sailing around Baia Carioca.
-I grabbed my digital camera and without any water protection swam ever so carefully into the bay to turn and take the photo you can see here.
+The waterline image above was taken during our boat trip.
+I captured it with considerable care.
+I wanted to preserve the spirit of our idyllic day sailing around Baia Carioca.
+I grabbed my digital camera and without any water protection swam ever so carefully into the bay to turn and take the photo you see here.

 No comments: